decentdao/decent-contracts/docs/azorius/LinearERC20Voting.md

 mapping(uint256 => struct LinearERC20Voting.ProposalVotes) proposalVotes
 ```

-proposalId to ProposalVotes, the voting state of a Proposal
+proposalId to ProposalVotes, the voting state of a Proposal.

 ### VotingPeriodUpdated